 To help diagnose sepsis if you are critically ill and to help determine your risk of progressing to severe sepsis and septic shock; to help identify serious bacterial infections and to distinguish between bacterial and non-bacterial conditions; to help guide antibiotic treatment

 When you are seriously ill and have signs and symptoms of a systemic infection or sepsis; when you have signs and symptoms that may be due to a bacterial infection and your healthcare practitioner wants to determine whether antibiotics would be effective; at intervals to monitor effectiveness of antibiotic treatment

 A blood sample drawn from a vein in your arm

-The procalcitonin test may be ordered along with other tests when a seriously ill person has symptoms that suggest that the person may have a systemic or severe bacterial infection.
-When used, it is typically ordered as an early detection tool, within the first day of hospital admission.
+The procalcitonin test may be ordered when a seriously ill person has signs and symptoms that suggest a systemic or severe bacterial infection and/or sepsis.
+Signs and symptoms of sepsis may include:

 Moderate elevations may be due to a non-infectious condition or due to an early infection and, along with other findings, should be reviewed carefully.
-Decreasing procalcitonin levels in a person being treated for a severe bacterial infection indicate a response to therapy.
+They may also be seen in children with kidney infections.

 Very high levels of procalcitonin can be seen with medullary thyroid cancer, but the test is not used to diagnose or monitor this condition.